 Occupational Burn Injuries

-Passen & Powell recently secured a substantial multi-million dollar jury verdict against a chemical company for severe burn injuries sustained by a man in a household explosion.
+Passen Powell Jenkins recently secured a substantial multi-million dollar jury verdict against a chemical company for severe burn injuries sustained by a man in a household explosion.
 Severe burn injuries also often arise in the workplace.
 Burns can result from injuries sustained in various differing occupations in which an individual is exposed to an… Read More

 Zofran Use in Pregnancy: Linked to Cleft-Palate Deformities